bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 3: 00:26:31

-Ok, and my second question is about the phi, because in the paper you don't analyze the phi, you say basically that the phi adds some kind of noise, right?
+Okay, and my second question is about the phi, because in the paper you don't analyze the phi, you say basically that the phi adds some kind of noise, right?
-Match the partitions by equality because the sum of the inputs and the sum of the outputs are not equal, so it will be a bit harder to find the sub-transactions.
+So you cannot match the partitions by equality because the sum of the inputs and the sum of the outputs are not equal, so it will be a bit harder to find the sub-transactions.
-To find the sub-transactions.
-But, I was playing with this concept and I don't know if you have some idea about what's the best way to handle the fee because if the participants use the same fee rate that is for example pretty common in wasabi, right?
+But I was playing with this concept and I don't know if you have some idea about what's the best way to handle the phi because if the participants use the same fee rate that is for example pretty common in Wasabi, right?

-Speaker 4: 00:27:32
+Speaker 2: 00:27:32

-No. No?
+No.

 Speaker 3: 00:27:33

-For example in wasabi, right?

-Speaker 4: 00:27:35

-Then...
-No. No?
+No?

-Speaker 1: 00:27:37
+Speaker 2: 00:27:37

-I was actually trying to create transactions, this analysis on wasabi transactions, and it's really bad because we can go up to 1% plus mining fees and this unreliability makes it really interesting.
+I was actually trying to create transactions, this analysis on Wasabi transactions, and it's really bad because we can go up to 1% plus mining fees and this unreliability makes it really interesting.

-Speaker 4: 00:28:04
+Speaker 3: 00:28:04

 Well, yes, what I mean is that

 Speaker 3: 00:28:08

-if the coordinator, one coordinator that is coordinating this NAPCSAC transaction, right?
+if the coordinator, one coordinator that is coordinating this knapsack-transaction, right?
 If everybody uses the same fee rate, even the inputs are bigger than the outputs, so they pay more fee.
-If they pay proportional to their transactions, then that gives us a clue about, I mean
+If they pay proportional to their transactions,

 Speaker 4: 00:28:54